Population history of Egypt: Limb ratios

 Zakrzewski in 2006 examined the biological diversity found within a series of Predynastic skeletal populations from Middle and Upper Egypt.
 She found a significant change in the length of the distal limb segments through the Predynastic into the Early Dynastic period.
 She concluded that early Egyptian populations were not a homogeneous entity, but consisted of local groups with reasonably distinct identities.
 She also concluded that the State formation process was not an entirely indigenous development, but rather that other groups from elsewhere along the Egyptian Nile Valley as well as from other nearby regions also inter-married with the original Egyptian population.

 Barry Kemp (2007) surveyed the pre-dynastic populations of northern Egypt, Palestine to the north and Sudan to the south.
 He stated that "the limb-length proportions of males from Egyptians sites group them with Africans rather than Europeans".

 A 2008 study compared ancient Egyptian osteology to that of African-Americans and White Americans, and found that "although ancient Egyptians are closer in body proportion to modern American Blacks than they are to American Whites, proportions in Blacks and Egyptians are not identical."
-Also, the samples featured in the study originated and "were measured predominantely in Giza".
+Also, the samples featured in the study originated and "were measured predominantly in Giza".

 Gallagher et al. (2009) also points out that "body proportions are under strong climatic selection and evidence remarkable stability within regional lineages".

 Raxter (2011) noted that "Ancient Egyptians as a whole generally exhibit intermediate body breadths relative to higher and lower latitude populations, with Lower Egyptians possessing wider body breadths, as well as lower brachial and crural indices, compared to Upper Egyptians and Upper Nubians.
 This may suggest that Egyptians are closely related to circum-Mediterranean and/or Near Eastern groups, but quickly developed limb length proportions more suited to their present very hot environments.
 These results may also reflect the greater plasticity of limb length compared to body breadth."
 Nonetheless, Raxter acknowledges that although the study has larger samples than previous reports, it could have benefited from more data from particular periods and sites.
 "Larger samples from both Early and Late Predynastic groups would allow a closer examination of biological changes in the transition to agriculture."